-Each new decision will set out two binding MREL targets, including for subordination: the binding intermediate target to be met by 1 January 2022, ensuring the linear build-up if the bank is in shortfall, and the fully calibrated MREL (final target) to be met by 1 January 2024.
-These decisions, adopted for resolution entities and non-resolution entities meeting the relevance criteria, will be communicated to the banks in 2021 and will replace any applicable MREL decision issued under the previous legal framework.
-The SRB will assess the need for any extension of the final target deadline beyond 1 January 2024 for individual banks on a case-by-case basis, where justified and appropriate(103).
+133 In the 2021 RPC, the SRB will re-calibrate final targets.
+New decisions will re-calibrate the final binding MREL targets, including for subordination, to be met by 1 January 2024.
+If after the re-calibration of MREL targets the final MREL target is lower than the binding 2022 intermediate MREL target (issued in the previous RPC), then the intermediate MREL target will be lowered accordingly to match the new final MREL target.
+In all other cases, the MREL decisions adopted in the 2021 RPC will re-affirm the previously determined interim MREL targets that the entities are required to meet as of 1 January 2022.
+The SRB will also assess the need for any extension of the final target deadline beyond 1 January 2024 for individual banks on a case-by-case basis, where justified and appropriate(147).
 Given that the resolvability of banking groups relies on the availability of sufficient MREL resources, the SRB will consider a deviation from the deadline of 1 January 2024 only exceptionally, taking into consideration whether the bank has taken all necessary steps and actions to meet its target by the deadline and whether banks in the same jurisdiction have adequate access to capital markets.
-Banks subject to the extension of the deadline to meet the MREL target should enhance efforts even more to progress in other resolvability dimensions.
+Banks subject to the extension of the deadline to meet the MREL target should enhance efforts even further to progress in other resolvability dimensions.